The cost of living in Hong Kong is undeniably high, with some reports putting the city's cost of living as the highest in the world.

 Cost of accommodation in Hong Kong

-Housing in Hong Kong is notoriously expensive and, depending on their needs, expats can expect a high percentage of their salary to be spent on an (often tiny) apartment.
-The older Chinese-style apartments, in particular, may be more reasonably priced, but don't afford the space that Western expats may be used to.
+Housing in Hong Kong is notoriously expensive, and depending on their needs, expats can expect a high percentage of their salary to be spent on an (often tiny) apartment.
+The older Chinese-style apartments, in particular, are more reasonably priced but they don't afford the space that Western expats may be used to.

 Cost of public transport in Hong Kong

-Public transport is cheap, clean and reliable.
-By contrast, owning and maintaining a car in Hong Kong is very expensive.
-Most people find that they don’t need one if they live centrally; plus the cost – and risk of bumping into erratic taxi drivers – is generally not worth it.
+Public transport in Hong Kong is cheap, clean, and reliable.
+By contrast, owning and maintaining a car in Hong Kong is pricey.
+Most people find that they don’t need one if they live centrally; plus, the cost – and high risk of bumping into erratic taxi drivers – is generally not worth it.

 Cost of education in Hong Kong

-Education is free in Hong Kong's state-run schools, but the majority of expats who arrive with kids prefer to send them to one of the region's private international schools that follow a foreign curriculum, such as that of the US and UK.
-These can be incredibly expensive and expats should make sure their salaries or package will cover school costs before signing a permanent contract.
+Education is free in Hong Kong's state-run schools.
+Most expat parents prefer to send their children to one of the region's private international schools that follow a foreign curriculum, such as those of the US and the UK.
+These can be expensive, and expats should ensure their salaries or package will cover school expenses before signing a permanent contract.

 Cost of healthcare in Hong Kong